mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/god.md

   regress in the casual chain of movers, especially that he was a proponent of the idea of the eternal universe.
 * The question of what God must be thinking of is quite hilarious.

+## The gods of Epicurus and the Stoics

+* For Epicurus gods live in imperishable bliss and anything that is incompatible with that state should not be accepted as truth about Gods.
+* To Epicurus the world does not look like it was made for the benefit of humans.
+* Epicurus accepted the existence of gods because of the consensus of the human race: a belief so widespread and so basic must be implanted by nature and therefore be true.
+* The controlling thought of Stoic theology is the identification of God with providence, that is to say, the rationality of natural processes.
+* On one hand, the doctrine of divine providence played an important part in the Stoic system, and providence may seem incompatible with the existence of evil.
+On the other hand, since for the Stoics vice is the only real evil, the problem seems more restricted in scope for them than it does for theists of other schools.
+Chrysippus found a solution by appealing to a principle that contraries can exist only in coexistence with each other: justice with injustice, courage with cowardice, temperance with intemperance, and wisdom with folly.
+The principle seems faulty: no doubpt the concept of an individual virtue may be inseparable from the concept of the corresponding vice, but that does not show that both of the concepts must be instantiated.